Serge Edongo

-Serge Edongo (born May 17, 1982) he was Cameroonian professional volleyball player.
-He is currently retirement.
+Serge Edongo (born May 17, 1982) is a Cameroonian former professional volleyball player.
+He is currently retired.
 His position on the field is opposite hitter and after his career as a player he trained.

 Edongo has previously played for teams in Cameroon, Gabon, Tunisia, Qatar, Bahrain, Spain, France.
 He won personal awards as Best Player of the Year in Cameroon and Gabon, 3rd best serve Cairo Egypt.